jaeyk/jaeyk.github.io/index.md

 ## Research agenda

+My research focuses on civic engagement, political participation, and policy implementation in the United States, Canada, and East Asia.
+I am particularly interested in studying these topics among marginalized communities in urban and local contexts.

+To identify and understand ways to make these processes and outcomes more efficient, equitable, and sustainable, I utilize quantitative, computational, and mixed methods.

-My research agenda lies at the intersection of political science, public policy, and data science.
-I use quantitative and mixed methods to examine what makes civic engagement, political participation, and policy implementation efficient and equitable.
-I investigate how these factors interact and shape the structure of policy governance.
-Additionally, I refine the measurements of identity and marginalization and study the variation of anti-immigrant politics and their resistance, as well as the political patterns of online harm and digital inequality.
-My regional focus is the United States, Canada, and East Asia.
+In addition, I refine the measurements of identity and marginalization, investigate the variation of anti-immigrant politics and their resistance, and examine the political patterns of online harm and digital inequality.

 ## Research pipeline